teddyicare/Double-Diffusion/README.md

 # Double-Diffusion

-Code for **Double-Diffusion: Balancing Speed, Accuracy, and Uncertainty in Probabilistic Forecasting for Urban Sensor Networks** (ACM SIGSPATIAL 2026, Applications track).
+Code for **Double-Diffusion: Balancing Speed, Accuracy, and Uncertainty in Probabilistic Forecasting for Urban Sensor Networks** (Currently Under Review ACM SIGSPATIAL 2026, Applications track).

 Double-Diffusion integrates a **closed-form graph-heat prior** into a denoising diffusion forecaster.
 The prior propagates the last observation over the sensor graph with no learned